My Cart

 MAINTENANCE AND OTHER CONSIDERATIONS

 Keep the cuttings in the fridge until planting, and make sure they stay moist.
-It is better to wait for the second year of cultivation to start harvesting, then between September and April.
-Pull out the roots with a solid spade, there will always be a fragment in the ground to restart in the spring.
-The simplest method is to harvest this perennial as needed.
+Plant the roots by laying them down, either as seeds in April, or directly in the garden at the end of May.
+It is better to wait until the second year of cultivation to start harvesting, then between September and April.
+Pull out the roots with a strong spade; there will always be a fragment left in the soil to start again in the spring.

 Daroi bean (Phaseolus vulgaris)